basakoral/INFOMVIS2023-2024/labs/week1/lab.md

 (3) ```<div class="book content">Visualization Analysis and Design</div>```

 Any attribute or styling information that needs to be applied to multiple elements on a page should be done with a *class*.
-In the above example, we have assigned the div element to the class *book*, that allows us to select all HTML containers of the type *book*.
+In the above example, we have assigned the div element to the class *book*, which allows us to select all HTML containers of the type *book*.
 At the same time, we have assigned the div element to the class *content*.

 Elements can be assigned multiple classes, simply by separating them with a space.